gage117/PartyWall-API/README.md

 ## Possible Improvements
 - Link user IDs in database to drinks and foods to retrieve a specifics users food or drinks instead of food or drinks of all users
 - Create test files
+- Add error handling if any field is missing during POST requests

 ## Set up